Formula racing: IndyCar Series

 The IndyCar Series is the premier level of formula racing in North America.
 The sport, in general, traces its roots as far back as 1905.
 The current series, founded by then-Indianapolis Motor Speedway CEO Tony George, began in 1996 as the "Indy Racing League" (IRL).
 In 2008, the series merged with the rival Champ Car World Series, formerly known as CART, to form the IndyCar Series.
-A typical IndyCar season contains races on a mixture of natural terrain road courses, temporary street circuits, short track ovals, and larger, high-speed ovals (also known as Superspeedways); including the historic Indianapolis 500.
+A typical IndyCar season contains races on a mixture of natural terrain road courses, temporary street circuits, small ovals (also known as short tracks), and larger, high-speed ovals (also known as superspeedways); including the historic Indianapolis 500.